My cooking is based nutrient-dense, sustainably-sourced whole foods and the core beliefs that:

-Whole grains have a combination of fiber, vitamins, minerals and health-promoting phytonutrients (plant chemicals) shown to help reduce cholesterol, improve intestinal health, stabilize blood sugar levels and decrease the risk of heart disease and diabetes.
+Whole grains—barley, buckwheat, bulgur, brown rice, faro, quinoa— are so versatile, flavorful and nourishing!
+They have a combination of fiber, vitamins, minerals and health-promoting phytochemicals (natural plant compounds) that can stabilize blood sugar levels, improve intestinal health, and decrease the risk of heart disease and diabetes.

 Beware of Sugar

-I choose organic milk and cheese from pasture-fed animals (without antibiotics and hormones and exposure to synthetic pesticides and fertilizers).
-This means superior nutrition for the animals and for us, is better for animals and for the environment.
-Organic milk and dairy products is more expensive, but we don’t consume them every day.
+Choose organic milk and cheese from pasture-fed animals (without antibiotics and hormones and exposure to synthetic pesticides and fertilizers).
+This means superior nutrition for the animals and for us, and it better for the environment.
+Organic milk and dairy products are more expensive, but don’t need to be consume in copious amounts every day.

 Kefir or plain Greek yogurt is the most regular diary product I use for the probiotics.
 Can use used instead of sour cream for chili and tacos, for breakfast with granola and fruit, and as a dessert with fresh berries, pureed mango, or just a bit of honey and nuts.